Tiree: Economy

 Tiree Community Development Trust owns and operates a 950 kW community-owned wind turbine project known as Tilley.
 This was the fourth such large-scale project in Scotland.
 The first three projects were on Gigha and Westray and at Findhorn Ecovillage.
 The Argyll Array, an offshore wind farm development was proposed for development around Skerryvore but was subsequently abandoned.

 The island is a popular destination for family holidays.
 Tourists are attracted by the beaches, its many crofts, "traditional blackhouses and white houses, many retaining their charming thatched roofs, as well as unique ‘pudding houses’ where white mortar contrasts with dark stone".
 A full dozen blackhouses, thatched with local marram grass, can still be found on Tiree.

 Tiree is popular for windsurfing.
 The island regularly hosts the Tiree Wave Classic and was the venue for the Corona Extra PWA World Cup Finals in 2007.
 It is visited regularly by surfing clubs, including Edinburgh, Aberdeen and Glasgow university clubs.
 There is a radar station which tracks civil aircraft.

 The island's population was 653 as recorded by the 2011 census a drop of over 15% since 2001, when there were 770 usual residents.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
+However, in the 2022 census the resident numbers had increased again to 700.

 Tiree has a rich distilling history and is home to a distillery, which was set up to re-establish the island's whisky heritage and, As of 2019, is producing Tyree Gin.
 The distillery has plans to make Scotch Whisky.
-An April 2020 article about the Tiree Whisky Company, producers of Tyree Gin, states that it began making gin on the island again in 2019 but does not mention a plan to make whisky on the island.
+An April 2020 article about the Tiree Whisky Company, producers of Tyree Gin, states that it began making gin on the island again in 2019 but did not mention a plan to make whisky on the island.
+In 2023 it was announced that the distillery had begun production of a Tiree whisky.
+The first release of single malt whisky was made available for purchase in January 2025.
 The company is said to be the first legal distillery on the island in over 200 years; distilling had been banned in 1802.
 In 2020, the company was marketing a Speyside whisky, The Cairnsmuir, but not made on Tiree.